-- Prevent trespassing of construction workers on private property (Camro Estates). - Workers should be provided with identity cards and should wear identifiable clothing. - Make suitable provision for accommodation of workforce.
-Onsite accommodation to be arranged in consultation with the Cele K Tribe. - Provision to be made for families of employed workers during the construction phase. - Creating nuisances and disturbances in or near communities shall be prohibited. - Machine / vehicle operators shall receive clear instructions to remain within demarcated access routes and construction areas. - Designated smoking areas should be provided, with special bins for discarding of cigarette butts. - Establish a 'labour and employment desk', which is not to be situated at the site. - Create opportunities for the employment of women. - Where possible use labour-intensive methods of construction. - Use local labour as far as possible, where necessary (e.g. unskilled labour). - Develop a community labour agreement with targets for employment and for progression. - Training of labour to benefit individuals beyond completion of the project.
+- Prevent trespassing of construction workers on private property. - Workers should be provided with identity cards and should wear identifiable clothing. - Make suitable provision for accommodation of workforce off-site. - Provision to be made for families of employed workers during the construction phase. - Creating nuisances and disturbances in or near communities shall be prohibited. - Machine / vehicle operators shall receive clear instructions to remain within demarcated access routes and construction areas. - Designated smoking areas should be provided, with special bins for discarding of cigarette butts. - Establish a 'labour and employment desk', which is not to be situated at the site. - Create opportunities for the employment of women. - Where possible use labour-intensive methods of construction. - Use local labour as far as possible, where necessary (e.g. unskilled labour).

-Implement an STD and HIV/AIDS awareness and prevention programme amongst labourers.
+- Develop a community labour agreement with targets for employment and for progression. - Training of labour to benefit individuals beyond completion of the project. - Implement an STD and HIV/AIDS awareness and prevention programme amongst labourers.
 The contractor should provide an adequate supply of free condoms to all workers.
 Condoms should be located in the bathrooms and other communal areas on the construction site and at the construction camps.
 If viable, a voluntary counselling and testing programme should be introduced.
-This should be undertaken in conjunction with the existing VCT programmes within the region.